10 must-see places to visit in Haute Savoie

 • Winter: world capital of skiing and winter mountaineering, Chamonix buzzes between legendary descents and chic resort atmosphere.

-• Summer: access to the Aiguille du Midi, hike to Lac Blanc, paragliding from Plan de l’Aiguille.
-Spectacular views over the cleared glaciers.
+• Summer: access to the Aiguille du Midi, hike to Lac Blanc, paragliding from the Plan de l’Aiguille.
+Spectacular views over clear glaciers.

-• Autumn: intense colors in the forests, more capricious weather but much fewer people.
+• Autumn: intense colors in the forests, more capricious weather but far fewer people.

-• Spring: ideal for ski touring enthusiasts or to observe the persistent snow on the Mont Blanc summit without the summer crowds.
+• Spring: ideal for ski touring enthusiasts or to observe the lingering snows on Mont Blanc’s summit without summer crowds.

 Aiguille du Midi

-Still in the commune of Chamonix, ascending the Aiguille du Midi is an activity not to be missed.
-The viewpoint at the summit of the needle is absolutely magnificent.
-From the center of the village of Chamonix, the Aiguille du Midi cable car takes you in 20 minutes to the doors of the High Mountain at 3842 m.
-At 3777m high (arrival station of the cable car), the Aiguille du Midi and its terraces offer a 360° view over all the French, Swiss, and Italian Alps.
-Thanks to an elevator, you can reach the summit terrace at 3842m to discover an unparalleled view of Mont Blanc.
+Still within the municipality of Chamonix, the ascent to the Aiguille du Midi is an activity not to be missed.
+The viewpoint at the summit of the Aiguille is absolutely magnificent.
+From the center of the village of Chamonix, the Aiguille du Midi cable car transports you in 20 minutes to the gates of the High Mountains at 3842 m.
+From the top of its 3777m (cable car arrival station), the Aiguille du Midi and its terraces offer a 360° view over all the French, Swiss, and Italian Alps.
+Thanks to an elevator, you can access the summit terrace at 3842m to discover an unbeatable view of Mont Blanc.

-But the thrill-seekers will appreciate the new attraction on site, the step into the void.
-Enter this glass box on 5 sides and find yourself with more than a thousand meters of void beneath your feet.
-Breath-taking!
+But thrill seekers will appreciate the site’s new attraction, the step into the void.
+Step into this glass box vitrified on five sides and find yourself with over a thousand meters of void beneath your feet.
+Breathtaking!

-Be careful though, the Aiguille du Midi site is extremely busy and we strongly recommend booking in advance: https://www.montblancnaturalresort.com/fr/billetterie.
-One drawback is the price, which is quite high and not affordable for everyone (Round trip adult: €81 / Round trip child: €68.90 / Family rate: €251.20 for 2 adults + 2 youths & 3rd, 4th and 5th youth of the same family free).
+However, be aware that the Aiguille du Midi site is extremely busy and we strongly advise you to book in advance: https://www.montblancnaturalresort.com/fr/billetterie.
+One downside is the price, which is quite high and not within everyone’s reach (round trip adult: €81 / round trip child: €68.90 / family rate: €251.20 for 2 adults + 2 youths & 3rd, 4th, and 5th youth of the same family free).

-We also advise you to bring warm clothes, even if the weather is fine.
-It is very common to have negative temperatures at the top of the Aiguille du Midi, even in mid-summer.
-See the Aiguille du Midi map.
+We also suggest planning warm clothes, even if the weather is fine.
+It is very common to have negative temperatures at the summit of the Aiguille du Midi, even in the middle of summer.
+See the plan of the Aiguille du Midi.

 Best season to visit the Aiguille du Midi

 • Winter (December to March): the cable car ascent turns into a polar journey.
-The panoramas over the glaciers, Mont Blanc, and the Vallée Blanche are breathtaking.
+The views over the glaciers, Mont Blanc and the Vallée Blanche are breathtaking.
 In clear weather, the atmosphere is magical, but beware of the icy wind at 3,842 m altitude.
-Unforgettable for thrill-seekers, off-piste skiing fans, or simply lovers of extreme beauty.
+Unforgettable for thrill seekers, off-piste skiing, or simply lovers of extreme beauty.

 • Spring (April to June): an excellent period to avoid the summer crowds while enjoying good visibility.
-The persistent snow still offers a wintery landscape, but the air becomes milder.
-Ideal to combine the Aiguille with a walk in Chamonix or a climb to Montenvers.
+The lingering snows still provide a wintery setting, but the air becomes milder.
+Ideal for combining the Aiguille with a walk in Chamonix or an ascent to Montenvers.

-• Summer (July to September): very busy, but the conditions are the most stable to fully enjoy the panoramic terraces, the Step into the Void, and the connections to Italy via Pointe Helbronner.
-Best to visit early in the morning or late in the day to avoid the crowd.
+• Summer (July to September): very busy, but the conditions are the most stable to fully enjoy the panoramic terraces, the Step into the Void, and connections to Italy via Pointe Helbronner.
+Prefer early morning or late in the day to avoid the crowds.

-• Autumn (October to early November): the most reflective season.
-Fewer tourists, low-angle lights, and sometimes the first snowfalls.
+• Autumn (October to early November): the most contemplative season.
+Fewer tourists, long shadows, and sometimes the first snows.
 A spectacular interlude before the annual technical closure (usually in November for maintenance).

 The Mer de Glace :

-Despite the current climate warming, set out to discover the Mer de Glace in the Chamonix Valley.
-Measuring 7 km in length, 200 m thick, and with a width varying between 700 and 1950 m, the Mer de Glace is the largest French glacier.
-To explore the heart of the glacier, you can visit the ice cave, which is reshaped every year (the glacier advances about 90 m per year on average).
+Despite current climate warming, set out to discover the Mer de Glace in the Chamonix Valley.
+With its 7 km length, 200 m thickness, and width varying between 700 and 1950 m, the Mer de Glace is the largest glacier in France.
+To explore the heart of the glacier, you can visit the ice cave, which is carved anew every year (the glacier moves forward about 90 m per year on average).
 This cave is accessible on foot or by cable car.
-The Mer de Glace itself is reachable either on foot (about 2 hours uphill), or by the Montenvers train (a small red vintage train that takes you to the Montenvers refuge in 20 minutes via an exceptional walk, ascending through the forest, brushing the surrounding summits before revealing the giant of ice.).
+The Mer de Glace itself is accessible either by foot (allow 2 hours uphill), or by the Montenvers train (a little red cog railway from another era that takes you to the Montenvers refuge in 20 minutes through an exceptional walk, climbing through the forest, brushing the surrounding peaks before opening onto the ice giant).

 Best season to visit the Mer de Glace

 • Winter (December to March): a striking, almost lunar atmosphere.
-The Montenvers cog railway crosses snow-covered forests to reach a monumental icy scenery, where silence reigns.
-The ice cave is open, as well as the crystal gallery and the mountaineering museum.
-Attention: some activities close temporarily during heavy snowfalls.
+The Montenvers cog railway traverses snowy forests to reach a frozen, monumental setting where silence reigns.
+The ice cave is accessible, as well as the crystal gallery and mountaineering museum.
+Beware: some activities temporarily close in case of heavy snowfalls.

-• Spring (April to June): transitional period, ideal for those wanting to avoid the crowds.
+• Spring (April to June): transition period, ideal for those wanting to avoid crowds.
 The glacier remains clearly visible, conditions are generally stable, and the light is exceptional.
-Access to the Montenvers refuge becomes possible for those wishing to extend the experience.
+Access to the Montenvers refuge becomes possible for those who want to extend their experience.

 • Summer (July to September): high season.
-All tourist facilities are open, including the ladders and stairs leading down to the cave.
-The glacier has receded considerably, but the view of the crevasses, seracs, and needles remains impressive.
-Best early morning or late afternoon to avoid the crowds.
+All tourist facilities are open, including ladders and stairs to descend to the cave.
+The glacier has retreated significantly, but the views of crevasses, seracs, and needles remain impressive.
+Prefer early morning or late afternoon to avoid the rush.

 • Autumn (late September to November): the atmosphere becomes more austere but also more intimate.
-Fewer visitors, golden tones on the surrounding peaks, and a strong contrast between rock, ice, and forests.
+Fewer visitors, golden hues on surrounding peaks, and a strong contrast between rock, ice, and forests.
 Before the annual train closure for maintenance, the place offers a rawer, less developed beauty.

 Yvoire

-Overlooking Lake Léman, the fortified medieval village of Yvoire, a former fishing village on the shores of Lake Léman, is now a must-see tourist site.
-It is also listed among the Most Beautiful Villages of France.
-Wander through its alleys alone, with a lover, or with family, and enjoy the shores of Léman.
+Dominating Lake Léman, the fortified medieval village of Yvoire, once a fishing village on the shores of Lake Léman, is now a must-see tourist site.
+It is, in fact, classified among the Most Beautiful Villages of France.
+Along its alleys, stroll with your loved one or family, and enjoy the shores of Léman.

 Alley and church of Yvoire